-The History of the Santa statue
+The History of the Santa Statue and Santa's Run

 The story begins in 1948 on Carpinteria’s north western outskirts.
 The owner of a five-stool juice stand met an artistic motorist.
 For the sum of $500, the legendary Santa statue was born.
 This collaboration quickly grew into a Santa-driven seaside mall gaining national prominence.